Fox Soccer Plus: Rugby League

 Fox Soccer Plus continues to air rugby league content from Australia and England.

 Currently, Fox Soccer Plus airs three of Australia's National Rugby League games per round, all three State of Origin games (often shown live on FS2 first), all playoff games, and the NRL Grand Final.
 With the exception of the Origin games, the broadcast source is Fox League, which shares the basic video feed from Nine Network but inserts its own graphics and commentators, meaning that Fox Soccer Plus viewers do not have the option of the announcers and production values of Nine.

 Australian Rules Football

 Fox Soccer Plus typically carries four regular-season Australian Football League matches each week, with three of those shown live and one being a replay of the one game a week shown live first on FS2; all playoffs and the Grand Final are carried, along with preseason matches and the AFL Women's league.
 Fox Soccer Plus coverage comes from both Fox Footy and the Seven Network.

-With American-born Mason Cox playing in the league, most matches featuring Collingwood, Cox's current team, tend to be shown.
+With American-born Mason Cox playing in the league, most matches featuring Collingwood, Cox's former team, tend to be shown.